morgil/publinx/README.md

 ## Comments

 All other entries in the configuration file are ignored.
-To avoid possible future
+To avoid possible future conflicts, I recommend adding comments with a `"_comment"` key.

+# TODO

+Ideas for the future that might be implemented when I need them.
+More ideas or implementations are welcome.

+* Wildcard matching
+* Access log